 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Location: Departure Hall, close to the excess luggage counter

-Information Desk – The Information and Customer Service counters are located in the departures lobby.
+Information Desk – If you have any questions, there are Information and Customer Service counters located in the departures lobby to provide assistance.

 Luggage Storage & Lockers – Not available.

 Luggage Wrapping – Seal and Go is available should you wish to put added protection to your luggage.
 Rate: starts at BND 7.00 for a regular size.
 Location: Departure Hall.